Canada: Police arrest 2 protest leaders | DW | 18.02.2022

 "I implore anyone that's there: Get in your truck.. and leave our city streets," Bell told reporters.

-The protest began at the end of last month when Canadian truckers prominently blocked a bridge between Canada and the US over COVID-19 vaccination rules.
+The protest began at the end of last month when Canadian truckers blocked a key bridge between Canada and the US over COVID-19 vaccination rules.

 On February 14, Prime Minister Justin Trudeau invoked Canada's Emergencies Act, which gave the police sweeping powers to respond to the crisis.
 The convoy was broken up by police on the same day.